Picklejar05/steps-generator/README.md

 - [ ] add more sentence structures
 - [x] make code more readable
 - [x] make separate "kid friendly" word library (without certain words)
-- [ ] think of more things to add to readme
+- [x] think of more things to add to readme

+## notes for editing words
+adverbs must have a space after each entry, "`quickly `" instead of "`quickly`." nouns must have `a` or `an` in front of them, "`an apple`" instead of "`apple`."
+This does not apply to words such as "`yourself`," because you don't say "sit on a yourself," you say "sit on yourself."